sagaseit/Androidmeda/README.md

 Output -

-1) a JSON file will be created with name "vuln_report", listing security risk and its impact.
+1) a JSON file will be created with name "vuln_report", listing security risk and its impact in the provided output directory.

-2) Deobfuscates the files for easier readability and save it in package directory structure for manual reviews.
+2) Deobfuscates each file for easier readability and save it in package directory structure for manual reviews.
+Also, labels any security issues seen in the generated code with #SECURITY-ISSUE.
+(Only when save_code parameter is set to True, read below)

 ## Installation